devstream-io/devstream/docs/core-concepts/config.md

 To not repeat yourself (Don't repeat yourself, DRY, see [here](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself),) we can define some variables in a var file and use the vars in the config file.

-The var file is a YAML file containing key-value pairs.

-_Note: at the moment, nested/composite values (for example, the value is a list/dictionary) are not supported yet._
+The var file is a YAML file containing key-value pairs, which can be nested/composite values (for example, the value is a list/dictionary).

 Example: